 The American English Coonhound is a friendly and affectionate dog that gets along well with people and other animals.
 However, it requires a lot of outdoor activities to stay happy and healthy.
 Originally bred for hunting, the Virginia Coonhound faced difficulties in tracking prey that climbed trees.
 To overcome this challenge, breeders crossed the Virginia Coonhound with the Bloodhound, a breed known for its excellent sense of smell.
 The result was the American English Coonhound, a fast and robust dog that excels at navigating the diverse landscapes of the United States and tracking prey that takes refuge in trees.

 Below, we look at American English Coonhound dog breed, its history, personality, pros and cons of owning an American English Coonhound, characteristics, and must-know facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of American English Coonhounds!

 Dog Breed | American English Coonhound |